rajdeepd/pcm_content/class9/chemistry/fitjee-phase2-chemsitry/4-material-solutions-concentration-terms.md

 ### LEVEL - II

 1. Mole fraction of C3H5(OH)3 in a solution of 36 g of water and 46 g of glycerine is:
-    1. 0.46 (B) 0.36
+    (A) 0.46   (B) 0.36
     (C) 0.20   (D) 0.40

-1. Molecular mass of NaCl is 58.5.
+2. Molecular mass of NaCl is 58.5.
 A solution of NaCl containing 5.85 g NaCl per litre is:
-    1. 1 molar (B) 0.1 molar
+    (A) 1 molar (B) 0.1 molar
     (C) 2 molar (D) 0.585 molar

 1. H2O2 solution used for hair bleaching is sold as a solution of approximately 5.0g H2O2 per 100 mL of the solution.
 The molarity of this solution is approximately:
-    1. 0.15 M (B) 1.5 M
+    (A) 0.15 M   (B) 1.5 M
     (C) 3.0 M    (D) 3.4 M

 1. The number of moles of solute per kg of a solvent is called its:
-    1. molarity (B) normality
+    (A) molarity (B) normality
     (C) mole fraction (D) molality

-1. A solution of CaCl2 is 0.5 mol/litre; then the moles of chloride ion in 500 mL will be:
+1. A solution of $\text{CaCl_2}$ is 0.5 mol/litre; then the moles of chloride ion in 500 mL will be:
     1. 0.5 (B) 0.25

 (C) 1.0 (D) molality